-Mac OS X versions 10.6 (which uses Java 6 from Apple), 10.7 (which should now use Java 7 from Oracle), 10.8 and 10.9 (Oracle Java 7 only) are supported for ROES use.
-The latest Java version should be installed (Java 7 Update 45 as of 10/22/13).
+Mac OS X versions supported: 10.10 Yosemite, 10.9 Mavericks, 10.8 Mountain Lion (use Java 8 from Oracle or our native installer) 10.7 Lion (which should use Java 7 from Oracle) and 10.6 Snow Leopard (which uses Java 6 installed in OS X, however 10.6 is technically no longer supported by Apple).
+The latest Java version should be installed (Java 8 Update 25 or Java 7 Update 71 as of 10/28/14).
 OS X 10.5.8 is only supported if Java 6 is installed, which is only on Mac systems with an Intel Core 2 Duo or higher Intel processor.
-OS X 10.5.8 systems on Intel Core Duo processors should upgrade to OS X 10.6 (a $19.99 update from Apple), however older 10.5 and 10.4 systems on PowerPC (PPC) processors are no longer technically supported by Apple.
+OS X 10.5.8 systems on Intel Core Duo processors should upgrade to OS X 10.6 (a $19.99 update from Apple), however older 10.5 and 10.4 systems on PowerPC (PPC) processors are no longer supported by Apple.

 OS X Startup For First Time Users

 OS 10.8 and higher: Initial install of ROES should be done via our native installer, a launch.dmg file, via the base index page for a ROES lab Client (www.roeslaunch.com/ROES/labs/roesname/ should bring up the page, where roesname should be replaced with the specific lab name or ROES brand).
 On a Mac the index page will show only OS X specific instructions and links.
 The launch.dmg file should be downloaded and opened from Downloads, then double click on the .app file shown to begin the install (be sure to minimize any open apps at that time to make sure any prompts or download progress dialogs are shown).